juergenweb/FrontendComments/README.md

 ## Highlights / Features
 * Only 1 line of code is necessary to render the comments + forms on the frontend
+* Possibility to use one comment field with different parameters in multiple templates
 * Enable/disable star rating on per comment field base
 * Enable/disable rating of comments (like/dislike) on per comment field base
 * Offer commenters the receiving of notification emails if a new reply has been posted
 * Queuing the sending of notification emails instead of sending all at once (preventing performance issues by sending to many emails at once)
 * Ajax driven form submission with server side validation without page reload
-* Reply forms will only be loaded on demand by clicking on a reply symbol
+* Reply forms will only be loaded on demand by clicking on the reply symbol
 * Usage of HTML email templates (provided by FrontendForms)

 ## Table of contents